apham125/BreadboardHero/README.md

 back to the title menu.
 Press the reset/start button again to resume playing the game as usual.

-## SPECIAL CONSIDERATIONS:
-I noticed that if you hold the correct button the whole time while the note is falling, as long as the button is held when the note reaches the button, you will earn a hit on that note.
-This would make the game very easy since you could just hold the buttons instead of doing a single press.
-I did not know how to adjust this without affecting the combo counter.
-However, if you don’t hold the buttons until the notes reach the bottom row, the game will function as intended and be based on timing.
-Other than that, I did not notice any errors with my code.

 ## SOURCE FILES:
 * io.c/io.h- Custom char function obtained from https://www.electronicwings.com/avr-atmega/lcd-custom-character-display-using-atmega-16-32-